MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-attribute-collection.md

 To protect your Azure function, follow these steps to integrate Microsoft Entra authentication, for validating incoming tokens with your *Azure Functions authentication events API* application registration.

 > [!NOTE]
-> If the Azure function app is hosted in a different Azure tenant than the tenant in which your custom authentication extension is registered, skip to [5.1 Using OpenID Connect identity provider](#51-using-openid-connect-identity-provider) step.
+> If the Azure function app is hosted in a different Azure tenant than the tenant in which your custom authentication extension is registered, skip to [5.1 Using OpenID Connect identity provider](#52-using-openid-connect-identity-provider) step.

+### 5.1 Add an identity provider to your Azure Function

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Navigate and select the function app you [previously published](#step-1-create-a-custom-authentication-extensions-rest-api-azure-function-app).